 Cost can be a significant barrier for students looking to access international internships, placements, volunteering or other educational experiences, e.g. conferences or summer schools.

 Through the International Experience Bursary, we support students from lower income households to access these experiences by providing a bursary of up to £1,000 to fund their summer activity abroad.
-The activity must be of 4-12 week duration over the summer vacation (28-84 Days).
+The activity must be of 1 to 12 week duration over the summer vacation (7 to 84 Days).
 Your activity must commence and end in the summer term at Essex.

 University of Essex Travel insurance and medical insurance is compulsory to take part in any of our Essex Abroad programmes that you have received funding for and must be in place prior to travel.
 We recommend that you apply for travel insurance as soon as you know you are going abroad.
 Hospital and medical bills can be a significant cost, even for minor problems, so it is essential that you have adequate and appropriate cover.